This post was most recently updated on November 20th, 2019.Reading Time: 3 minutes.

 ##[error]The nuget command failed with exit code(1) and error(Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory.
 Job: "The nuget command failed with exit code(1) and error(Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory.
 System.InvalidOperationException: Cannot determine the packages folder to restore NuGet packages.
 Please specify either -PackagesDirectory or -SolutionDirectory. at NuGet.CommandLine.RestoreCommand.GetPackagesFolder(PackageRestoreInputs ...

-So, this is what I had.
+And for the record: This is what I had specified in my pipeline configuration for the NuGet task.
 And this should work most of the time – just in my case, it didn’t!

 I hadn’t seen this ever before, and embarked upon furious googling.
 Very few results showed up, though, which is kinda weird with Azure DevOps – so many people are already sharing their experiences and best practices, that usually you can find someone who’s solved all the issues you might run into!